Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ---

 ## ALARM NODE
-The alarm node connects to ***NVR, Camera, Alarm system*** and outputs true/false whenever an alarm occurs. <br/>
+The alarm node connects to ***NVR, Camera, Alarm system, Radars, etc..*** and outputs true/false whenever an alarm occurs. <br/>
+The node can be configured as **Camera/NVR** (with standard and smart events) or as **Security System** and **Radar** (with specific CID events, designed for these type of security devices)<br/>
+Some alarm events supports the alarm start and end events, while others, only the alarm start event.
+CID alarms ALWAYS support start/end events.<br/>
+You can filter for CHANNEL, EVENT and ZONE.
+For NVR, the ***Channel*** represents the CAMERA number, while for Cameras, represents the sensor number (by default 1, if the camera has only one image sensor).
+The ***zone*** represents the alarm zone for RADARS AND SECURITY SYSTEM, otherwise the region (for example the intrusion alert region number).<br/>
+The RADAR and SECURITY SYSTEM device types, can filter improper/false alams.<br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/GenericAlarm.png' width="80%">

-You can choose from different alarms, for example: <br/>
+You can choose from many different alarms, including: <br/>
 - Video Motion Alarm (When motion is detected)
 - Local alarm input (it's the device's IO pigtail connector)
 - Line crossing (when someone crosses a line)
-- Video loss (when the camera loses the video signal)
-- Video blind (when you put something in front of the camera to block image)
+- CID alarms
 - Many more.....

-For other advanced alarms, not present in this node, use the ***RAW Alarm*** node instead.

 **Flow Messages**